pagekey/website/en/docs/posts/2022/react-cra.md

 nvm install 16
 ```

-2. Generate the project.
+### 2. Generate the project.

 ```bash
 npx create-react-app exampleapp
 cd exampleapp
 ```

-3. Start the app in your browser.
+### 3. Start the app in your browser.

 ```bash
 npm start
 ```

+### 4. Edit the Source

-4. Edit the source code as desired!
+Edit the source code as desired!
 See the video for live edits.